lizziesz/example-angular-app/README.md

 With more time to work on this top priorities would be:

   1. Make tests pass/add more tests
-  2. Add more styling (the app has basic styling at the moment, but more could be added)
-    3. In particular, the styling of the "About" column needs to be addressed/thought about.
+  2. Add more styling (the app has basic styling at the moment, but more could be added).
+In particular, the styling of the "About" column needs to be addressed/thought about.
   3. Format the "Registration" date as a more user-friendly date.

 Assumed Requirements: